 The risk of flooding increases during periods of heavy rainfall, drains are already at capacity along the creek or long period swells make its way into the Gulf of Paria, causing larger than normal waves along the sea wall.

 Characteristically, Trinidadians know that particularly November through February, the Manzanilla-Mayaro Road experiences flooding – either through rough seas, a heavy rainfall event or a combination of both.
 During prolonged, heavy showers, Southerners know that Mosquito Creek floods – especially during high tide.
 Residents and commuters alike treat the frequent flooding in Port of Spain as the norm.
 What Trinbagonians now need to come to grips with is sea level rise – which impacts all the aforementioned circumstances in some way or shape.

-While it has been difficult to acquire the data on average sea level rise around Trinidad and Tobago over the last few years, it is a known fact that as the planet warms, glaciers, and polar ice caps melts – resulting in global sea level rise.
-This global rise in ocean levels will not only begin to flood low-lying areas across the world, including parts of Trinidad and Tobago, but will also make the effects of Perigean Spring Tide events more apparent.
-This means an increase in frequency of flooding along Mosquito Creek if the wall isn’t raised or new infrastructure isn’t built.
+While it has been difficult to acquire the data on average sea level rise around Trinidad and Tobago over the last few years, it is a known fact that as the planet warms, glaciers and polar ice caps melts – resulting in global sea-level rise.
+This global rise in ocean levels will not only begin to flood low-lying areas across the world, including parts of Trinidad and Tobago but will also make the effects of Perigean Spring Tide events more apparent.
+This means an increase in the frequency of flooding along Mosquito Creek if the wall isn’t raised or new infrastructure isn’t built.
 It also means that new coastal areas on both islands will begin to experience unprecedented coastal flooding.

 All signs are pointing to an increased potential for flooding events across Trinidad and Tobago and its time that the proper plans are implemented to mitigate its impacts.